-Dealing With Vertigo & Dizziness in Asheboro and Lexington
+Dealing With Vertigo & Dizziness in Asheboro

 Pro-PT understands vertigo and dizziness are fairly common occurrences.
 Everyone typically knows someone who suffers from either dizziness or vertigo and not every case is the same.
 Many situations cause these conditions.
 We use the general term dizziness to describe a sensation of floating, spinning, lightheadedness, and sometimes imbalance.
 True vertigo can be defined as a perception of spinning or movement, either of the person or the surrounding environment.
 The reality is there is no movement happening.
 The Mayo Clinic describes dizziness as one of adults’ most common reasons to visit a doctor.
 Vestibular issues are examples of some reasons for vertigo or dizziness symptoms.
 A concussion is also a condition that may be treated by a therapist experienced in Vestibular Rehabiliation.
 You don’t have to live with these symptoms.
 Our certified and experienced physical therapists can diagnose your condition and provide effective treatment.